47degrees/sbt-microsites/CONTRIBUTING.md

  5. Update the documentation
  6. Submit pull request

-You will be automatically included in the [AUTHORS.md](AUTHORS.md#contributors) file as contributor.
+You will be automatically included in the [AUTHORS.md](AUTHORS.md#contributors) file as contributor in the next release.
 If you encounter any confusion or frustration during the contribution process, please create a GitHub issue and we'll do our best to improve the process.